troclaux/notes/aws.md

   - to give access to IAM User in another AWS account, create a bucket policy that allows access to that specific user

 > [!WARNING]
-> to fix 403 error, you need to give public access to your bucket
+> to fix 403 error, give public access to your bucket

 ### workflow